-This was a large multi-level deck that really shows off the usefulness of the Titan Deck Foot Anchor™.
+This was a large multi-level deck that really shows off the usefulness of the Deck Foot Anchor™.
 Three separate areas.
 All intricately designed to wrap around a hot tub spa and create intimate areas.

 All 24 footings were installed before lunch hour.

 Can you imagine the work involved if we had to dig and cement for this job?

 Another building benefit is being able to use the Deck Foot Anchor™ to easily drop beams within 2" of the grade.
 Try doing this with a block...

 You can also hang joists from beam face to beam face if your really wanted to hide all the beams of a low level deck.
 That is next to impossible to do with blocks.